How To Create The Perfect Nighttime Routine (With 20 relaxing Ideas To Try)

-Do you ever lay awake at night, staring at the ceiling, wondering why sleep just feels so … out of reach?
+Do you ever lay awake at night, staring at the ceiling, wondering why sleep just feels so out of reach?
 Or maybe your mind is racing with the day’s events, tomorrow’s to-do list, and everything in between?
-Same.
 I’ve been there more times than I could count, until I finally realized the power of a solid nighttime routine.

 A well thought out nighttime routine is the secret to quieting the noise and embracing a more restful nights sleep.
 But it’s not just about better sleep; it’s about ending your day in a way that feels peaceful and intentional.
-So let’s dive into everything you need to know about creating a nighttime routine that feels comforting, calming, and uniquely yours.

 What is a nighttime routine?